Last Updated on

-To See: Flamingos, crocodiles, assorted shore birds; plus the amazing pink waters of Las Coloradas.
+To See/Do: Boat excursions to see flamingos, crocodiles, assorted shore birds of the Ria Lagartos Biosphere Reserve; sport fishing tours; plus the amazing pink waters of Las Coloradas.

 There are a few well-down flamingo-watching destinations across the globe:

 - Aruba: The Renaissance Private Island Hotel, but you have to stay at the hotel to use their beach and hang with the birds